Bottlenecks at scale: how hidden frictions kills business growth

 Enter: bottlenecks.

 They’re quiet.
 They’re cumulative.
-And if you don’t track and address them proactively, they’ll quietly erode your margin, energy, and momentum—until your business is growing in complexity, not revenue.
+And if you don’t track and address them proactively, they’ll quietly erode your margin, energy, and momentum - until your business is growing in complexity, not revenue.

-What bottlenecks really are (and why they’re hard to spot)
+What bottlenecks really are

 A bottleneck is any chronic point of friction that slows down flow in your business: flow of time, money, energy, or decision-making.